Dear DAVID Community,

 As you are probably aware, the entire DAVID company, team and product range has been integrated into HP Inc.

-Relevant content from this forum will be migrated to HP and merged into HP's Support Forums on November 1, 2016.
+This forum is now read-only.
+Relevant content has been migrated to HP and merged into HP's Support Forums on November 1, 2016.

 Anything that doesn't fit the other topics should go here.